 Wildology uses a variety of grain ingredients in its recipes.
 Examples include Brown Rice, Barley, White Rice, Millet, and Oatmeal.

 Some of these, such as Brown Rice and Oatmeal, would be considered the preferred or best grain ingredients.
-They can provide additional nutritional beyond being a dense source of carbohydrates.
+They can provide additional nutrition beyond being a dense source of carbohydrates.

 However, others, such as white rice, are not considered high-quality additions and do not provide any notable nutrition beyond their carbohydrate content.